 If you printed using PaperCut in the Spring 2013, your balance was represented in pages.
-Going forward, your balance will be represented in dollars.
+Now your balance is represented in dollars.
 The default balance is still equivalent to 1000 black and white pages.
 You are not being charged for the black & white pages you print.
 Increase requests can be made (without charge) by using the Papercut Allotment Increase for linked above.
-As of 10/1/2013, we will charge for color printing:
+As of 10/1/2013, we charge for color printing:

 For students: Color printing charges will be posted monthly to your Library account.
 Any unpaid color printing charges will be forwarded to Student Financial Services in December and May.

 For faculty/staff: Charges will be journaled to your department.

 Moving to this new accounting system allows us to incude color printing and to provide printing to non-Wellesley patrons (including visiting scholars, summer groups, etc.)

 Different printing types will count differently towards your allotment.
 Papercut counts "pages."
 Each page can be either single or double-sided.

 A two page document printed single-sided = 2 pages.

 A two page document printed double-sided = 1 page.